tiebingzhang/aws-b2bi-edi-usecases/README.md

 Contributions to this repository are welcome!
 If you have an interesting use case or example to share, feel free to submit a pull request.
 Please ensure that your contribution follows the existing structure and includes clear documentation.

+Locally you can use the `mkdocs` python tool to render the docs.
+Use `mkdocs serve` to serve the rendered document.

 ## License

 This repository is licensed under the [MIT License](LICENSE).